Chamartin3/md-as-data/README.md

 - **Round-trip serialization** - markdown → objects → markdown (preserves formatting)
 - **Type-safe API** with comprehensive TypedDict interfaces and NamedTuple returns
 - **Extensible parser** with custom token handlers
+- **Template system** with parameterized document generation and substitution
 - **CLI and SDK** interfaces for different use cases

 ## Quick Start